Jim Wilson (comics)

-James Wilson is a fictional character, a supporting character appearing in American comic books published by Marvel Comics.
+James "Jim" Wilson is a fictional character, a supporting character appearing in American comic books published by Marvel Comics.
 He is a supporting character of the Hulk.

 He was portrayed by P.J.
 Kerr in a cameo in the 2008 Marvel Cinematic Universe film The Incredible Hulk.

 Publication history

 Created by Roy Thomas and Herb Trimpe, the character made his first appearance in The Incredible Hulk (vol. 2) #131 (September 1970) as an angry young man who befriends the Hulk.
 During the late 1970s, he became a regular supporting character of the series, usually appearing as a friend of Bruce Banner.
-He was a replacement for the comic's original teen sidekick, Rick Jones, who had moved to Captain Marvel.
+He was a replacement for Rick Jones, who had become Captain Marvel's sidekick.

 In The Incredible Hulk #232 (February 1979), it is revealed that Jim Wilson is the nephew of Sam Wilson, the superhero Falcon.
-Though this revelation occurred when Roger Stern was writing the series, Stern says that earlier Incredible Hulk writer Len Wein came up with the idea that they were related and simply didn't get around to it during his run.
+Though this revelation occurred when Roger Stern was writing the series, Stern says that earlier Incredible Hulk writer Len Wein came up with the idea that they were related and did not address it during his run.

 Wilson was dropped from the series by 1980, and did not return until The Incredible Hulk Vol. 2 #388 (December 1991), in which it is revealed that Wilson was HIV-positive.
 He dies of complications from AIDS in The Incredible Hulk Vol. 2 #420 (August 1994).